AsgardCms/Documentation/menu-module/managing-menus.md

 ## <a class="anchor" name="menus-explained" href="#menus-explained"></a> Menus explained

 Menus in AsgardCMS are used like in any other site, to have a series of links available somewhere on your fornt-end layout.
 You can have as menu menus as you want, a top-menu, a main menu, footer menu and so on.
+I
 Each menu can have multiple **menuitems**.
 A menuitem can be linked to a page, a module or a completely external UR**L** (link to facebook/twitter/... for instance).

 One thing to note, is that you need to have one menu marked as **primary menu**.
-This primary menu will be used for you front-end routes.
+This primary menu will be used for your front-end routes.

 Let say you have a primary menu called '*Main*', all the menu items inside it, will be accessible publically by the URI you add to it.